Hady Ghandour

 Coming through the youth system, Ghandour began his senior career at Tooting & Mitcham United in 2018.
 He moved to Charlton Athletic after two seasons at the club, and was sent on loans to Maidstone United and Chelmsford City.
-In 2022, Ghandour joined Maidstone United permanently.
+In 2022, Ghandour joined Maidstone United permanently, before joining Aldershot Town the following year.

 Born in England, Ghandour is of Lebanese descent.
 He has represented Lebanon internationally at both youth and senior level, and made his senior debut in the qualifiers for the 2022 FIFA World Cup.

 Early life

 Born in Westminster, London, England on 27 January 2000, and raised in Chelsea, London, Ghandour holds both English and Lebanese citizenship.
 His father, Ismail, had moved to the United Kingdom from Tripoli, Lebanon at age 13, to study at the Royal Russel School in Croydon, South London.
 His mother is also from Tripoli.

 While living in England, Ghandour used to play for AC Tripoli's youth team in Lebanon during the Easter and summer vacations.
 Towards the end of his A-Levels, Ghandour trialed for Charlton Athletic; however, he decided to concentrate on his studies.
 He joined Tooting & Mitcham United in 2016, playing for the U18 and U23 teams.